centreon/centreon-engine/doc/user/configuration/basics/understanding_macros_and_how_they_work.rst

 ======================

 Any :ref:`custom object variables <custom_object_variables>`
-that you define in host, service, or contact definitions are also available as macros.
+that you define in host or service definitions are also available as macros.
 Custom variable macros are named as follows:

   * $_HOSTvarname$
   * $_SERVICEvarname$
-  * $_CONTACTvarname$

 Take the following host definition with a custom variable called "_MACADDRESS"::